Introduction to Geographic Information

 Leibniz Institute of Agricultural Development in Transition Economies (IAMO)

-This course is *NOT* a training class of software, i.e., ArcGIS, but the focus of the course is rather on the theoretical aspects, key concepts, spatial methodologies and potential applications of spatial data analysis.
-Students will however use ArcGIS for many of the exercises.
+Note that this course is *NOT* a software training class.
+Rather, the focus of the course is on the theoretical aspects, key concepts, spatial methodologies and potential applications of spatial data analysis.

 - What is GIS?

 - Why GIS: applications, examples Introduction to map projections.